HISTORY OF CHINA

 The half anarchy, however, didn’t work very well.
 By the end of the Yuan Dynasty, there were many uprising armies nationwide.

 Yuan Empire’s last emperor Toghon Temür was very good at astrology.
 After having carefully read the stars, he led his Mongolia nobles and army escaped northward, when an uprising army was marching toward his capital city.

-— Era of Strong, Characteristic and Dignified
+Ming Dynasty — Era of Strong,

-A poor orphan who used to beg for food joined a rebel army at the end of the Yuan Dynasty.
+A poor orphan who used to beg for food joined an uprising army at the end of the Yuan Dynasty.